-The Women in Medicine, Sister Agnese Neumann Scholars Program, Women in Technology, Project Lead the Way Biomedical Science, Visual Art, and Dance programs require supplemental applications for admission, which can be found online.
+The Law and Social Action, Women in Medicine, Sister Agnese Neumann Scholars, Women in Technology, Project Lead the Way Biomedical Science, Visual Art, and Dance programs require supplemental applications for admission, which can be found online.

 WOMEN IN MEDICINE in Partnership with Mercy Medical Center

 The Women in Medicine Program is a unique partnership between Mercy High School Baltimore and Mercy Medical Center.
 It is an opportunity for young women with an interest in medicine and the health professions to observe and meet with medical professionals in a specialized healthcare environment.
 The goal of this four-year program is to bring together students and outstanding women leaders in health-related careers, to broaden their knowledge of medical fields, and to expand their understanding of the qualities and skills necessary for a successful healthcare professional.

 The program is open to qualifying 9th graders and will continue throughout their enrollment at Mercy High School.
 There are only 12 spaces available each year for this highly prestigious program, the only one of its kind in Baltimore.
 For students considering a career in healthcare— as a physician, nurse, pharmacist, physical therapist, research scientist, hospital administrator, or other healthcare field, this program offers an unparalleled experience.

 THE SISTER AGNESE NEUMANN SCHOLARS PROGRAM in Partnership with MedStar Good Samaritan Hospital

 The Sister Agnese Neumann Scholars Program is in partnership with MedStar Good Samaritan Hospital, which allows students hands-on experience in health care.
 The Neumann Scholars Program exposes students to key specialties at MedStar Good Samaritan: aging science, occupational and physical therapy, nursing, and community/public health.
 Students will receive hands-on training in fundamental skills which include CPR, patient safety training, infection prevention, and first-responder training.
 They will also attend special professional development sessions at the hospital which focus on cutting-edge topics in health care.
 The program spans three academic years and culminates with a summer internship.